MichaelFedora/tiny-deno/README.md

 # Tiny Deno

+To run:

+`deno run --allow-read=. --allow-net ./examples/std.ts` and press Y when prompted for the temp dir requests.

+To run with persistent data saved in the `./dist` directory:

+`deno run --allow-read=. --allow-write=./dist --allow-net ./examples/std.ts --persist`

 ## A federated web-app backend

 This is a giant repository of all the `tiny` suite v2+ backend software.